wenfengzhuo/wenfengzhuo-v3.github.io/_posts/Distributed Cache.md

 There are different definition of computing cluster.
 The definition of Cluster from Wikipedia is:
 > A **computer cluster** is a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system

 We can tell from the architecture there are different setups of clusters.
 The *Front-End Cluster* repetitively exists in a region.
 In each such cluster, web servers co-locate with memcache servers.
 Notice that there is only a single storage cluster in a region.
-We will see later why the system is set up this way and what the implications a
+We will see later why the system is set up this way and what the implications are when building the distributed caching system.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5Nzk4OTIwOCwtMTQ4ODMyODUzOSwtMT
+eyJoaXN0b3J5IjpbMTkzNDg2ODYwLC0xNDg4MzI4NTM5LC0xNz
-c4Mjk1NTEyNCwtNzM1NDk3NjY3LDEzMTc2NjA1MzIsNjkxMDA5
+gyOTU1MTI0LC03MzU0OTc2NjcsMTMxNzY2MDUzMiw2OTEwMDkz
-MzI0LDE4NTM0OTE3NV19
+MjQsMTg1MzQ5MTc1XX0=
 -->